thosgood/this-weeks-finds/markdown/151-200/week154.md

-This helped launch the D-brane revolution: the realization that when we take nonperturbative effects into account, open strings seem to have their ends \"stuck\" on higher-dimensional surfaces called D-branes.
+This helped launch the D-brane revolution: the realization that when we take nonperturbative effects into account, open strings seem to have their ends "stuck" on higher-dimensional surfaces called D-branes.

 9\) Nathan Seiberg and Edward Witten, Monopoles, duality and chiral symmetry breaking in N=2 supersymmetric QCD, Nucl.
 Phys.
 B431 (1994) 484-550, preprint available as [hep-th/9408099](http://xxx.lanl.gov/abs/hep-th/9408099).

-More on what\'s now called Seiberg-Witten theory.
+More on what's now called Seiberg-Witten theory.

 10\) T. Banks, W. Fischler, S. H. Shenker, and L. Susskind, M-theory as a matrix model: a conjecture, Phys.
 Rev. D55 (1997), 5112-5128, preprint